Friday, October 25, 2024

 Considering Hariappa was born in 1913, and also a story about the couple having a daughter as their first child, assuming that Madhav was 21 when he married and had his first child in 1911 (2 years before Hariappa), Madhav would have been born between 1880 to 1890.
 Now Hariappa came to Bombay at the age of 13 i.e. in 1926.
 This was the time when Laxmi and her two sons were living in a corner in Lakshmi Venkatramana Temple in Kaup.
 Assuming that Madhav passed away when Hariappa was 10 would mean that he must have been less than 35 years old at the time of his death.

 Now how did Laxmi and her two sons stay in the temple?
 If Ganapayya was a big seth, why this situation of his kin.
 To this, a point mentioned by Shri Panduranga Shenoy, my uncle, in 2024 came to help.
 He said that the original home of Ganapayya Shanbhogue was located where we have our Naga Gudi today.
 It was known as the Hod Ghara (big house).
 Laxmi and her sons had left that place and started living in the temple premises.
 I had visited Vaman Shenoy's home in that location in 2007.
 As on date, there is a new Naga Gudi (earlier it was a small shrine on the side of the property and had to be relocated due to issues with drainage flowing from the side of it.
-I had thrown a stone at it as a kid and my mother had asked for apology).
+I had thrown a stone at it as a kid and my mother had asked for apology to the Naga Devata).

 While i visited Mumbai in the same year for Ganeshotsava, Jaya Akka, also in the lineage of Ganapayya, told me more about the Hod Ghara.
 She said it was a grand structure with wooden staircase and a sort of a wall supported bridge also.
 Till the time it collapsed in 70s or 80s, it was a place where all important cooking used to happen for religious functions in the Ganapayya Shanbhogue extended family.
 One corner of the home came into the share of Ganapayya's youngest son, Keshava Shenoy.